Stranger Danger: How to Talk About Online Predators With Your Kids

 The emotional damage that predators inflict can happen from across your city, from another country, or even from the other side of the world.
-Kids can be subjected to graphic sexual content, overt manipulation, and sometimes even violent threats from people who are trying to intimidate them into doing what they say.
+Kids can be subjected to online child exploitation, overt manipulation, and sometimes even violent threats from people who are trying to intimidate them into doing what they say.

 It’s easy to think that nothing bad can happen when your child is under your watch.
 The painful reality is that kids can be abused online, even when they’re just one room over.
 Make sure your child knows that anytime someone makes them feel uncomfortable online, they should tell you immediately.
 If they are exposed to something troubling, they might need help processing their feelings about what happened.

 Talk About Online Predators and How They Operate

 It can be hard to acknowledge the reality of online predators — and even harder to accept that your own child might be at risk.
 But avoiding the topic prevents kids from learning what they need to know to be prepared in case it happens.
 No matter how young your child is, it’s crucial to have ongoing conversations about their devices, how they use them, who they’re talking to, and the things they see online.
 Make check-ins commonplace so that they become a part of your family’s day-to-day life.
 These can become regular opportunities for your child to tell you if something is wrong.

 Once you and your child have talked over the basics, you can start explaining how predators operate.
 Talk to them about online child exploitation and other means a predator might use.
 Some want to receive explicit photos from kids — others want to send them.
 Some initiate relationships with innocent-sounding questions, taking their time to create a seemingly harmless bond.
 Some warn kids to watch out for “bad people” online before doing terrible things themselves.
 Some offer to guide their victims through difficult times and use that foundation of trust to manipulate them into incredibly abusive relationships.